 Far from the contrasting image it reflects today, Somalia experienced a golden age, through the civilization of the people who named it.
 We are going to tell you about that glorious page of history…

 The Somali people all together with the Oromos, the Afars, the Sidamos and the Bejas embody the great Cushitic people.
 Kush is the ancient name of Sudan and is even documented in the writings of Pharaoh Akhenaten.
 It appears that the Somalis are from a branch of the first Sudanese.
-Before their Islamization, they used to practice the African Religion and the Somali language is an African language.
-The thin traits and smooth hair of the Somalis constitute a variant of the black race, without crossbreeding.
-The Somalis have been probably in Somalia, Djibouti and Ethiopia since ancient times.
+Before their Islamization, they used to practice the African Spirituality and the Somali language is an African language.
+The thin traits and smooth hair of the Somalis constitute a variant of the black race, without mixing.
+The Somalis have been probably in Somalia, Djibouti and Ethiopia since the most ancient times.

 The emergence of the Somali civilization

 The appearance of this civilization like all those of the East African Coast is attributed to Arab and Persian settlers who arrived around the 9th century.
 And it would be through commercial activity with the East and Asia that the Somali people would have reached their imperial dimension.
 However, extensive research has put this official version at risk.
 The oldest city on the East Coast seems to be a city named Rhapta, documented by the Greeks 2000 years ago.
 In 2016, researcher Diver Alan Sutton discovered off Tanzania the ruins of a large sophisticated city that could be Rhapta.